 I’ve done a full review, plus comprehensive instructions on how to use the Macujo method, which you can read by clicking here.

 So there you go, please don’t buy hair detox shampoo at Walmart, it’s all useless.
-If you want to get a detox shampoo that works, then you need to use Aloe Toxin Rid, and use it as part of the macujo method, and for light toxin exposure, you could get away with the Clear Choice shampoo.
+If you want to get a detox shampoo that works, then you need to use Aloe Toxin Rid, and use it as part of the macujo method.